 In addition to directing Flamenco Chicago Dance Studio, Rosetta Magdalen has been a member and/or soloist with several flamenco companies, including Soul y Duende Spanish Dance Theatre, Sueños de Fuego, and Alma Flamenca.
 She honed her skills not only through theatrical performances, but through years of weekly tablao-style performances in Chicago’s best Spanish restaurants and clubs.

 Rosetta has been featured in the Chicago Tribune, Chicago Sun-Times/Pioneer Press, Dance Teacher magazine, Gapers Block, Chicagoist, Beverly Review, and other publications.
 In July 2010, Flamenco Chicago was featured as “Chicago’s Best Flamenco Class” by Chicago’s Best on WGN-TV.
 In March 2012, CBS-TV rated Flamenco Chicago “Best of Spain in Chicago.”
+In 2013, ABC-TV featured Flamenco Chicago on its Ñ Beat program.

 About Rosetta, Trine Tsouderos of the Chicago Tribune writes: “Beautiful, seductive movement.
 She looks like a proud peacock with the coiled power of a tiger ready to pounce.”